Sigmmma/c20/src/content/h3/tools/h3-ek/readme.md

 5. Extract **both** `tags.zip` and `data.zip` to the root of the mod tools folder.
 6. (Optional) Check out the [guides hub][guides] to learn more about modding or install a launcher like [Osoyoos][] if you don't like using the command line.

+# What's new in the season 8 hotfix v1

+- Export-bitmap-DDS should now export bitmap pixel data with proper gamma values.
+- Export-bitmap-TGA should now export an actual TGA file.
+- Standalone/Tag Test should no longer assert when loading the singleplayer mission "The Ark"
+- Fixed the AI objectives window rapidly flickering if the user opened and closed instances one after another.
+- Disable "Lock window aspect ratio" while Sapien is loading to prevent an assert.
+- Sapien now renders geometry error info such as degenerate triangles and overlapping faces.
+- FBX-to-JMS now writes all regions used in the FBX file properly.
+- Disable bitmap previewing for bitmap arrays to avoid a crash.

 # Major changes from H2
 Naturally there is multitude of changes compared to H2 as the engine underwent a major revision, this document endeavours to list the major ones.